shaung/jsondb/README.md

     db = jsondb.create([])

-or create from an existing JSON file:
+to create from an existing JSON file:

     db = jsondb.from_file(json_file_path)
     # file-like objects are accepted as well